Eat. Educate. Empower.

 2019 - We advanced into the clinical nutrition space

-VCP's newest program, Culinary Medicine, began with a focus on nutrition as a preemptive healthcare strategy with educators leading hands-on cooking sessions for medical students, physicians and patients.
-The Culinary Medicine program has been promoted to patients by medical facilities and has even made its way into elective and required coursework for students and residents at prominent Philadelphia medical schools.
+The Culinary Medicine program was created as a way to help focus on nutrition as a preemptive healthcare strategy with educators leading hands-on cooking sessions for medical students, physicians, and patients.
+Culinary Medicine has been promoted to patients by medical facilities and has made its way into elective and required coursework for students and residents at prominent Philadelphia medical schools.

 2020 - We moved online